tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 ## Sending Information Securely
 Imagine logging into an online bank.
 You type your password into a box, press "Submit", and then your password is sent from your browser to the bank.

-As your password travels through the Internet to your bank, it might stop at various computers along the way.
-This is normal for the Internet: any information you send on the Internet could be handled by computers you personally know nothing about.
+As your password travels through the Internet to your bank, it passes through various computers along the way.
+This is normal: any information you send on the Internet could be handled by computers you personally know nothing about.

-So what stop an evil hacker from copying your password as it travels across the internet?
-If they get a copy of your password they can then login to your bank account.
+So what stops an evil hacker from copying your password as it travels across the internet?
+If they get your password they can then login to your bank account.

 To protect sensitive information like passwords, we **encrypt** it.
 That means to scramble it in such a way that only someone with the **key** for **decrypting** it can read it.
 If a bad guy gets a copy of the encrypted password, then they will likely have a hard time figuring the actual unencrypted password.